jordanholliday/Scheme/docs/api-endpoints.md

 - `GET /api/teams/:id/projects`
   - Index of all projects & tasks for team
 - `POST /api/teams`
-- `GET /api/teams/:id/projects`
+- `GET /api/teams/:id`
-  - See team details, if I get to that
+  - View team admin details, if I get to that
 - `PATCH /api/teams/:id`
-  - Edit team details, if I get to that
+  - Edit team admin details, if I get to that
 - `DELETE /api/teams/:id`
   - Delete team, if I get to that

 ### Members
-- `GET /api/followers`
+- `GET /api/members`
-  - includes query param for typeahead suggestions, if I get to that
+  - Includes query param for typeahead suggestions, if I get to that
 - `POST /api/teams/:team_id/members`:
   - Add member to team by id
   - If member doesn't exist, they will be invited to create account